ibm-cloud-docs/log-analysis/compliance/adoption.md

 ### Archived file
 {: #adoption_archive_7}

-Although you define policies to manage your COS objects (LogDNA archived files) at the bucket level, there might be situations where you need to hold on to specific files for longer for compliance and auditing purposes.
+Although you define policies to manage your COS objects (logging archived files) at the bucket level, there might be situations where you need to hold on to specific files for longer for compliance and auditing purposes.
 In COS, you can set different attributes per object that allow you to meet this requirements.

 * You can define a **legal hold** flag to an archive file.
 Legal holds can be applied to objects during initial uploads or after an object is written.
 [Learn more](/docs/cloud-object-storage?topic=cloud-object-storage-immutable#immutable-terminology-hold).
 * You can define an **indefinite retention** flag to store the object indefinitely until a new retention period is applied.
 [Learn more](/docs/cloud-object-storage?topic=cloud-object-storage-immutable#immutable-terminology-indefinite).